Updated June 15, 2023

-This first part covers basic Big Data interview questions and answers
+This first part covers basic interview questions and answers:

-1. What is the meaning of big data and how is it different?
+Q1.
+What is the meaning of big data, and how is it different?

-Big data is the term to represent all kinds of data generated on the internet.
-On the internet over hundreds of GB of data are generated only by online activity.
-Here, online activity implies web activity, blogs, text, video/audio files, images, email, social network activity, and so on.
-Big data can be referred to as data created from all these activities.
+Big data is the term used to represent all kinds of data generated on the internet.
+Hundreds of GB of data on the internet are generated only by online activity.
+Online activity implies web activity, blogs, text, video/audio files, images, email, social network activity, etc. Big data can be referred to as data created from all these activities.
 Data generated online is mostly in unstructured form.
-Big data will also include transactions data in the database, system log files, along with data generated from smart devices such as sensors, IoT, RFID tags, and so on in addition to online activities.
+Big data will also include transaction data in the database, system log files, and data generated from smart devices such as sensors, IoT, RFID tags, and so on, in addition to online activities.

 Big data needs specialized systems and software tools to process all unstructured data.
-In fact, according to some industry estimates almost 85% of data generated on the internet is unstructured.
-Usually, relational databases have a structured format and the database is centralized.
-Hence, RDBMS processing can be quickly done using a query language such as SQL.
-On the other hand, big data is very large and is distributed across the internet and hence processing big data will need distributed systems and tools to extract information from them.
-Big data needs specialized tools such as Hadoop, Hive, or others along with high-performance hardware and networks to process them.
+In fact, according to some industry estimates, almost 85% of data generated on the internet is unstructured.
+Relational databases typically have a structured format, and we centralize the database.
+Hence, we can quickly process RDBMS using a query language like SQL.
+On the other hand, big data is very large and distributed across the internet; hence, processing big data will need distributed systems and tools to extract information from them.
+Big data needs specialized tools such as Hadoop, Hive, or others, along with high-performance hardware and networks to process them.

 Big data has three main characteristics: Volume, Variety, and Velocity.

 In addition, other characteristics include veracity and value.
-Veracity will determine the dependability and reliability of data and value is the value derived by organizations from big data processing.
+Veracity determines the dependability and reliability of data, while value is the value organizations derive from processing big data.